The Xometry app works best with JavaScript enabled!

 Laser cutting stainless steel.
 Image Credit: Shutterstock.com/Joshua Davenport

 Laser cutting is a highly efficient and versatile technology that has revolutionized the automotive industry.
 It offers a range of benefits that have led to its widespread use.
-Laser cutters are used in a variety of applications in the automotive industry, including: cutting plastic parts, fabricating metal components, and marking and engraving parts for identification and branding.
-The production of high-quality automotive parts can be streamlined by combining laser cutting with robotic systems.
+Laser cutters are used in a variety of applications in the automotive industry, including cutting plastic parts, fabricating metal components, and marking and engraving parts for identification and branding.
 This makes the automotive industry more efficient and cost-effective.

 This article highlights the five benefits of using laser cutting in the automotive industry.
 These benefits include: precision and clean cuts, versatility in cutting a wide range of materials, compactness, fast processing, high-quality results, and the ability to engrave materials in a single operation.

-Laser cutters use a high-density heat source for cutting which results in precise and clean cuts.
-The light wave produced by the laser cutter has a wavelength of 10,000 nm.
-Precision cutting is made possible by the metal's partial absorption of this energy, which leads to a change in the metal's molecular structure.
+Laser cutters use a high-density heat source for cutting, which results in precise and clean cuts.
+CO₂ lasers typically operate at a wavelength of 10.6 microns (10,600 nm), not 10,000 nm.
+Precision cutting occurs when the metal absorbs laser energy, causing rapid localized melting that enables clean and accurate cuts.
 The beam parameter product (BPP) is also used to assess the laser beam quality.
-The BPP of CO2 lasers, for example, is typically 8–9 mm.
+The Beam Parameter Product (BPP) for CO₂ lasers is typically measured in mm·mrad, not mm.
+Values usually range from 2.5 to 4 mm·mrad for industrial CO₂ lasers.
 This, along with the intensely concentrated heat, accounts for the cut’s near-perfect quality and the method's widespread use in the automotive industry.

 Laser cutters are particularly ideal for cutting and sealing airbags.
-They are considered to be practically error-free in sealing airbag covers, which is why they are now the primary technology used to cut and seal airbags in cars.
+They are frequently used for cutting and sealing airbag materials due to their non-contact operation and precision.
 The laser cutter’s powerful and precisely focused heat is the primary advantage in sealing airbags.

-2. Laser Cutting Is Incredibly Versatile, It Can Laser Cut a Wide Range of Materials.
+2. Laser Cutting Is Incredibly Versatile and Can Cut a Wide Range of Materials

-Laser cutters move precisely to cut the outlines that have been programmed into the laser cutting machine since their cutting heads are CNC controlled.
-This is an extremely useful technology for the automobile sector because it cuts down on production time tremendously and produces consistent parts every time.
-This also gives this technology the advantage of being very versatile in terms of design flexibility and complexity.
+Laser cutters move precisely to cut the outlines that have been programmed into the laser cutting machine since their cutting heads are CNC-controlled.
+This is an extremely useful technology for the automobile sector because it enables the consistent production of complex components with minimal manual intervention.
+This also gives this technology the advantage of being versatile in design flexibility and complexity.

 The compactness of laser cutters is a key factor in their widespread use and popularity in the automotive industry.
 The use of the laser cutting machine becomes a crucial output-to-space efficiency for vehicle manufacturers because it is relatively small in comparison to its throughput.

 The compact nature of laser cutters allows for easy integration into a manufacturing line.
 The machines take up minimal space and free up valuable floor space for other equipment.
-The size advantage of laser cutters also means that they can be used in smaller automotive shops, without sacrificing the precision and accuracy that is needed for quality parts production.
+Smaller laser systems are available for prototyping or trimming non-metal components, while industrial laser cutters used in automotive production typically require dedicated floor space and support systems.

-Lasers frequently function in conjunction with robot systems due to the 3-dimensional nature of some of the items.
+In automotive production, lasers are often combined with robotic arms or multi-axis systems to cut or trim complex 3D-formed components, especially in body-in-white and trim applications.
 In certain circumstances, a robot will pick up a part, present it to a stationary processing head, and manipulate it as necessary to finish the cut.
-As an alternative, the laser might be installed on a robot arm to allow the beam to be guided around the part's 3-dimensional contours.
+Alternatively, the laser might be installed on a robot arm to guide the beam around the part's 3-dimensional contours.

 Combining these two techniques allows for a wide range of processes.
 It manages the workpiece and the laser head to carry out numerous cutting operations as effectively as possible.
-Often, multiple laser processes can be carried out within a single robot cell, speeding up production and reducing cycle times.
+Multiple laser processes can often be carried out within a single robot cell, speeding up production and reducing cycle times.

-Laser marking/engraving is more cost-effective than other alternatives since it doesn't have the high consumable expenses that come with inkjet printing technology.
-In most situations, laser cutting creates a mark that is more durable and indelible.
+While laser marking systems have higher upfront costs, they are often more cost-effective over time due to minimal maintenance and the absence of consumables like inks.
+In most situations, laser marking creates a durable and indelible mark on the material surface.
 Hot stamping provides durability and high-quality marks, but at the sacrifice of flexibility because each mark needs a different die.
 Contrarily, laser marking is quick, flexible, and adaptable.
 The information and visuals to be marked can be quickly modified without the need for tool modifications or downtime.
 For more information, see our guide on Laser Engraving.

 What Are the Uses of Laser Cutting in the Automotive Industry?